gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    KeyUpdate.
 See {{sec-Consideration}} for security considerations regarding rekeying.

+   Before sending during renegotiation a ClientHello message or ServerHello message, the DTLS endpoint MUST ensure that all DTLS messages using the previous epoch have been acknowledged by the SCTP peer in a non-revokable way.
+Prior to processing a received ClientHello message or ServerHello message, all other received SCTP user messages that are buffered in the SCTP layer and can be delivered to the DTLS layer MUST be read and processed by DTLS.

 ## DTLS Epochs

+### DTLS 1.2 Considerations
    In general, DTLS implementations SHOULD discard records from earlier epochs, as described in Section 4.2.1 of
    {{I-D.ietf-tls-dtls13}}.
 To avoid discarding messages, the